nofusscomputing/centurion_erp_migrated/docs/projects/django-template/itam/device.md

 ### Status at a glance

 On the devices list page you can quickly gauge the status of a device.
-It's a simple colour system: green=OK, Orange=Warning and Grey=Unknown.
-This status icon denotes the age of the last inventory report, being: within 24-hours, within 48-hours and unknown.
+It's a simple colour system: green=OK, red=bad, Orange=Warning and Grey=Unknown.
+This status icon denotes the age of the last inventory report, being: within 24-hours, within 72-hours, more than 72-hours and unknown.
+The latter generally indicates that no inventory has been performed.

 ### Details